newtheatre/website/_content/about.md

 More recently, our two Studio spaces were built in 2013 and our newest season &ndash; Unscripted &ndash; began in 2017.

-{% include cta.html colour="orange" link="http://history.newtheatre.org.uk" text="Read more about our past on the History Site" %}
+{% include button.html color="orange" link="https://history.newtheatre.org.uk" text="Read more about our past on the History Site" wide=true %}